 Lyme disease is the result of infection with the bacteria Borrelia burgdorferi.
 The disease is transmitted by infected ticks that also feed on mice and deer.
-The tick can be found attached to the skin in many cases.
+The tick can often be found still attached to the skin.
 Most cases of Lyme disease occur in the spring and summer months.
-The tick bite is rarely painful, so after any exposure to wooded or grassy areas, it is a good idea to do a “tick check,” looking for any small black speck that may be a tick still attached to the skin.
+Lyme disease is treated with antibiotics.

-The heart, joints, and nervous system can be affected.
-Symptom can develop over a few months to years after the initial infection and may be difficult to treat.
+- Late – The heart, joints, and nervous system can be affected.
+Symptoms can develop over a few months to years after the initial infection and may be difficult to treat.

 Who's At Risk?

-Lyme disease is transmitted by infected ticks and cannot be “caught” from an infected person.
-Individuals who spend a lot of time in or near wooded areas are at a higher risk for contracting Lyme disease.
-Lyme disease is reported most often in the Northeastern US from Maine to Maryland, in the Midwest in Minnesota and Wisconsin, and in the West in Oregon and Northern California.
-It has also been reported in China, Europe, Japan, Australia, and the parts of the former Soviet Union.
+Lyme disease is transmitted by infected ticks and cannot be spread by person-to-person contact.
+Individuals who spend time in or near wooded areas are at a higher risk for contracting Lyme disease.
+Lyme disease is reported most often in the Northeastern United States from Maine to Maryland, in the Midwest in Minnesota and Wisconsin, and in the West in Oregon and Northern California.
+It has also been reported in China, Europe, Japan, Australia, and parts of the former Soviet Union.

 Signs & Symptoms

 Sometimes the tick can be found attached to the skin.
-Bite marks may not necessarily be visible.
+When there is no tick present, the site of tick attachment may not be visible.

-Erythema migrans, the classic unraised red “bull’s-eye” lesion on the skin, will appear days to weeks after the bite.
-However, about 25% of people never get this lesion.
+Erythema migrans, the classic flat, red bull’s-eye lesion on the skin, will appear days to weeks after the bite.
+In darker skin colors, the red color may be harder to see, or it may appear dark red, purple, or brown.
+Note; however, that about 25% of affected people never get this lesion.
 Some may complain of flu-like symptoms, including fever; head, neck, and joint pain; and generalized muscle pain.
 The lesion will resolve without treatment in about a month.

 Weeks to months later, the bacterium can affect the joints, heart, and nervous system.

-The late phase of Lyme disease can also affect the joints, heart, and nervous system.
-In the heart, there can be an abnormal heart rhythm.
-The face can become paralyzed (facial muscle paralysis), and you can have confusion and abnormal sensations of the skin such as numbness, tingling, a prickling sensation, or pain.
+In the late phase of Lyme disease, there can be an abnormal heart rhythm.
+The face can become paralyzed (facial muscle paralysis), and there may be confusion and abnormal sensations of the skin, such as numbness, tingling, a prickling sensation, or pain.
 There can be inflammation in the joints, or arthritis, beginning with swelling, stiffness, and pain, commonly affecting the knees.

 To remove the tick, you will need tweezers and isopropyl alcohol.